-M. Luciferase Assay and Luminometer
+O. Luciferase Assay and Luminometer

-These items are required when using the pLVX-TRE3G-Luc Vector as a control to test for induction (Section VI.B).
+These items are required when using the pLVX-TRE3G-Luc Vector or the pLVX-TRE3G-Luc-Puro Vector as a control to test for induction (Section VI.B).
 Use any standard firefly luciferase assay system and luminometer.